acsulli/ocp-4-image-management/workshop/README.md

 1. Check the status of the operator deployment

    The CVO will create the deployment for the image registry operator.
-Check the status of this deployment and it's pod(s) to ensure that the operator has deployed successfully.
+Check the status of this deployment and its pod(s) to ensure that the operator has deployed successfully.

    ```console
    [you@bastion ~]$ # check for the deployment status